 Ask only when the ambiguity changes structure.
 Read when the uncertainty is in the code.
 Verify when the uncertainty is in the model.

 The original Think Before Coding rule is right to resist blind implementation.
-It is wrong if it becomes a permission slip for interrogation.
+It's wrong if it becomes a permission slip for interrogation.

-There are three different uncertainties hiding under the same sentence. spec_uncertainty means the user’s intent is structurally ambiguous.
-Ask. code_uncertainty means the agent does not know how the codebase works.
-Read files, tests, and conventions. model_uncertainty means the agent is unsure whether its approach is correct.
-State the risk and verify.
+There are three different uncertainties hiding under the same sentence. spec_uncertainty means the user's intent is structurally ambiguous — ask. code_uncertainty means the agent doesn't know how the codebase works — read files, tests, and conventions. model_uncertainty means the agent is unsure whether its approach is correct — state the risk and verify.

 The threshold is structural.
 Ask only when two plausible interpretations would change the schema, API contract, file touched, user-visible behavior, or failure mode.
 If the difference is naming, style, or a reversible detail, state the assumption and proceed.